OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter03-03-OrgBestPractices.md

 You should also read Ted Han and Quinn Norton on [Protecting Your Sources When Releasing Sensitive Documents (Source, June 2017)](https://source.opennews.org/articles/how-protect-your-sources-when-releasing-sensitive-/)

+Secure tip channels allow sources to come forward with compelling information, while minimizing the risk to their own safety or livelihood.
+Secure tip channels also signal to sources that you take their confidentiality seriously.

 This short guide describes some basics around how to think about security on behalf of your sources before thinking about tools and practices.
 We’ll also describe common communication channels for accepting sensitive tips and tradeoffs when using each channel.
 When thinking about tradeoffs, consider which channels are right for you.

 ## Before We Talk About Tools